karayabin/universe-snapshot/universe/Ling/Light_DeveloperWizard/doc/pages/task-details.md

-Remove service
+Remove planet
 -------------
-2020-07-30 -> 2020-07-31
+2020-08-04 -> 2020-08-14

+Removes a light planet and all related files.

 Be careful, for this task can be very destructive.

-Well, to avoid accidents, this task always backs up whats deleted in a cache directory in **/tmp/Light_DeveloperWizard/RemoveServiceProcess-backup**, just in case.
+Well, to avoid accidents, this task always backs up what is deleted in a cache directory in **/tmp/Light_DeveloperWizard/RemovePlanetProcess-backup**, just in case.